-An example of an action that might be a safeguard to address such a self-review threat is using professionals who are not audit team members to perform the service.
+An example of an action that might be a safeguard to address a self-review threat created by the provision of an IT systems service to an audit client that is not a public interest entity is using professionals who are not audit team members to perform the service.

-- R606.5 A firm or a network firm shall not provide IT systems services to an audit client that is a public interest entity if the services involve designing or implementing IT systems that: - (a) Form a significant part of the internal control over financial reporting; or - (b) Generate information that is significant to the client's accounting records or financial statements on which the firm will express an opinion.
+- R606.6 A firm or a network firm shall not provide IT systems services to an audit client that is a public interest entity if the provision of such services might create a self-review threat (Ref: Para.
+R600.14 and R600.16). - 606.6 A1 Examples of services that are prohibited because they give rise to a self-review threat include those involving designing or implementing IT systems that: - Form part of the internal control over financial reporting; or - Generate information for the client's accounting records or financial statements on which the firm will express an opinion.